January 31st, 2010

 Place animates his Hanged Man with a thrashing motion of the body and an angry, perplexed countenance.
 The man is definitely rebelling against his predicament.
 And all that he has acquired within the normal, forward motion of time, is falling from his hands.
 Read more

-4 Responses to 'Cosmic Stall and The Hanged Man'
+Comments are off for this post 'Cosmic Stall and The Hanged Man'

 Filed Under: Astrology and Tarot